 The Traffic Control Person Certification Training Course takes approximately 60 minutes to complete.

-Participants in the Traffic control person training will be assessed by a test after viewing the course material.
+Participants in the Traffic Control Person Training/ Online Traffic Flagger Training will be assessed by a test after viewing the course material.
 Participants must achieve a mark of 80% or higher to earn their certificate of completion.
 Those that do not reach the required mark will be allowed to repeat the course two additional times.
 Supplemental materials necessary to complete this course can be accessed online.

 Certificate of Completion